Amsterdam/django-gisserver/docs/architecture.rst

 Output Streaming
 ~~~~~~~~~~~~~~~~

-The output rendering will generate a Django ``HttpResponse`` with the contents.
+The output rendering will generate a Django :class:`~django.http.HttpResponse` with the contents.
-When the renderer class returns a generator, it will return a ``StreamingHttpResponse``
+When the renderer class returns a generator, it will return a :class:`~django.http.StreamingHttpResponse`
 and hand that off to the WSGI server.
 The streaming rendering will help keep memory usage small.
 Data is incrementally read from the database (in chunks),
 and each chunk of rendered content (e.g. 40Kb) is written to the client.